aaronbloomfield/ccc/hws/ethprivate/index.md

 >
 ```

+#### Interacting with geth

 First, let's wait for it to sync.
-Since you have saved the static-nodes.json file, it will connect to the course server and start downloading all the blocks in the blockchain.
+Since you have saved the static-nodes.json file, it should connect to the course server and start downloading all the blocks in the blockchain.
 This may take some time, but hopefully less than 5 minutes.

 As it is sync'ing, you can try these commands:

-- `admin.peers.length` will tell you how many peers you are connected to -- it should be at least 1.
-Because you ran it with the `--maxpeers 1`, it probably won't be greater than 1.
+- `admin.peers.length` will tell you how many peers you are connected to -- it should be 1.
+Because you ran it with the `--maxpeers 1`, it won't be greater than 1.
 If you enter this right after you start up geth, it may return 0, as it is still connecting to the peer(s).
   - **Important:** if this ever evaluates to 0, then you are not connected to the course blockchain, and your node is not sync'ing.
 - `admin.peers` will print information on each of those peers.
-Once established, it should list exactly one peer -- the course server, whose 'enode' specification is the same as what is in the static-nodes.json file that you downloaded.
+Once established, it should list exactly one peer -- the course server, whose 'enode' specification is the same as what is in the static-nodes.json file that you downloaded above.
 - `eth.blockNumber` will return the highest block number in the blockchain that is on your computer.
 If it is returning zero, then it is not sync'ed (or is not trying to sync).
 - `eth.syncing` will either return 'false' if it is not syncing, or a JSON dictionary if it is.
   - If `eth.blockNumber` is 0 and `eth.syncing` is false, then it is not sync'ing, perhaps due to a networking connection issue.
-This will always be the case right after geth starts and before it has had a chance to connect to peers.
+This will always be the case right after geth starts and before it has had a chance to connect to the peer(s).
-  - If `eth.syncing` is false and `eth.blockNumber` is non-zero, then, most likely, it has completed syncing (it could also be that geth just started, and it hasn't had a chance to start sync'ing yet).
+  - If `eth.syncing` is false and `eth.blockNumber` is non-zero, then -- most likely -- it has completed syncing (it could also be that geth just started, and it hasn't had a chance to start sync'ing yet).
   - If `eth.syncing` returns a JSON dictionary, then it is in the process of sync'ing.
     - The `currentBlock` value, aka `eth.syncing.currentBlock` is the highest block it has sync'ed so far; this is also the value that `eth.blockNumber` returns
     - The `highestBlock` value, aka `eth.syncing.highestBlock`, is what it is working on sync'ing up to
-    - Once `currentBlock` reaches `highestBlock`, then the sync'ing will be complete
+    - Once `currentBlock` reaches `highestBlock`, then the sync'ing will be complete, and `eth.syncing` will return `false`, as it is no longer syncing.
   - You can use this command to print out the syncing status: `console.log ("at " + eth.blockNumber + " of " + eth.syncing.highestBlock + " blocks; " + (eth.syncing.highestBlock-eth.blockNumber) + " blocks left to sync")`

 Once it is sync'ed, here are some commands for you to try out:

 - `personal.newAccount()` will generate an Ethereum account for you.
 If you were to do this on the Ethereum Mainnet, you would most definitely have to enter a password.
 You probably don't need to have one for this key, since the ether on this blockchain has no monetary value.
 It will give you an account address back, such as 0x0123456789abcdef0123456789abcdef01234567.
-Let's only create one account for now!
+Let's only create one account for now; you can always create more later if you want.
 - You can get that account number anytime via `eth.coinbase`
-- You can check the balance in your account by `eth.getBalance("0x0123456789abcdef0123456789abcdef01234567")` -- it should be zero at this point
+- You can check the balance in your account by `eth.getBalance("0x0123456789abcdef0123456789abcdef01234567")`, using your account number as the parameter -- it should be zero at this point
   - Or try: `eth.getBalance(eth.coinbase)`

 ### Part 4: Get ether

 You cannot mine on this blockchain -- it has been set up to automatically mine any transaction to the blockchain for you.
-In order to obtain some funds, you should go to the course Ethereum Faucet, the URL of which is listed on the Collab landing page.
-Each time you use this faucet you will obtain 10 (fake) ETH.  **USE THIS RESPONSIBLY!!!**  The intent of the faucet is for you to obtain as much funds as you need.
+In order to obtain some funds, you should go to the course Ethereum Faucet, the URL of which is listed on the Canvas landing page.
+Each time you use this faucet you will obtain 100 (fake) ETH.  **USE THIS RESPONSIBLY!!!**  The intent of the faucet is for you to obtain as much funds as you need.
 But if you spam that site with unnecessary requests to gain lots of funds, it will deplete the amount avaialbe for the course, interfering with your classmates ability to do their work.
 This will make me cranky.
 If you request funds a few dozen times throughout the semester, that's totally fine.
 Even a hundred requests this semester would be fine.
 But if you are making the requests thousands of times, that's going to be a problem.

 You should request funds once or twice for this assignment.
 After you make the requests -- you'll need your full eth.coinbase account address -- you should check that your balance was updated in the geth terminal.
 You can use `eth.getBalance(eth.coinbase)`, but that reports it in wei (which has 18 more zeroes).
 You can also use `web3.fromWei(eth.getBalance(eth.coinbase), "ether")` to get the value in ether.